incsteps/qaqatua/docs/es/decrypt.md

 }'
 ```

-A lo que Qaqatua responderá con algo similar a:
+A lo que QaQatua responderá con algo similar a:

 ```json
 {